 NBIA can lower an account minimum at its discretion.
-NBIA can negotiate higher minimum account sizes for Multi-Asset Class Mandates.
+NBIA can negotiate higher minimum account sizes for Multi-Asset Strategy Mandates.

-Private Wealth Management Accounts- Generally, there is a minimum size of \$5 million for clients that invest through the PWM Advisory Program and there is a minimum size of \$1 million for other Private Wealth Management Accounts.
-Certain strategies have lower minimum account sizes of between \$50,000 and \$500,000.
-GPS Program accounts require a minimum \$100,000 initial investment with an additional \$5,000 minimum for subsequent investments.
+Private Wealth Management Accounts- The PWM Advisory Program is typically available to clients investing a minimum of \$5 million.
+Standalone investment strategy accounts are typically available to clients investing a minimum of \$1 million.
+Certain offerings may be available at lower investment minimums; for example, GPS Program accounts require a minimum initial investment of \$100,000 with a minimum for subsequent investments of \$5,000.
 NBIA can change or waive the minimums for particular clients, including employees of NBIA or its affiliates.